link2ritz/Jira-Plugins/README.md

 # Jira-Plugins
-Contains various plugins such as web-item, websection, web panel, servlet, customfield, workflow plugin with post validator, conditions and function
+Contains workflow plugin with post validator, conditions and function